 - No more than six graduate credit hours (approved by the Criminal Justice Department and College of Graduate and Professional Studies) may be transferred into the program.

-The deadline for completed applications is March 1st.
-The admissions process is competitive.
-Applications submitted after the March 1st deadline will be considered on a space available basis.
-Applications will not be reviewed until all materials (including references, writing sample, and transcripts) are complete.
+Applications for fall admission must be submitted by March 1st in order to be considered for funding.
+Applications will not be reviewed until all materials (including references, writing sample, personal statement, and transcripts) are complete.

 Applicants are strong encouraged to carefully review the admission policies stated in the Graduate Catalog.